adahera222/LD28-2/README.md

 If you have an Xbox 360 controller use the dpad to move and A to shoot.

 Otherwise, use the arrow keys to move and spacebar to shoot.

+Art made with MS Paint and Paint.NET,
+Sound effects made with sfxr,
+Music made using the tool at http://www.abundant-music.com/